One dead in North Memphis shooting - NewsBreak

 One dead in North Memphis shooting

-MEMPHIS, Tenn. — One person is dead after a shooting Tuesday afternoon in North Memphis.
+MEMPHIS, Tenn. — One person is dead after a shooting Tuesday afternoon at a North Memphis apartment complex.

-Police responded to the 1000 block of North Watkins near Vollintine at 4 p.m.
+Police responded to the shooting at the Saints Court Apartments in the 1000 block of North Watkins near Vollintine at 4 p.m.

 A female victim was pronounced dead on the scene.
 Police are investigating the shooting as a homicide.